Field trips

 Handbook Practical information

-Staff contact: Catherine Phillips
+Staff contact: Jan-Hendrik May

 Second and later year students are required to provide their own field compass, hammer and hand lends.
 The Geological Hammer and Field Notebook can be purchased online.